 If you’re finding that you’re spending time making a decision out of fear to make the wrong one.

-Remember: it’s impossible to do something well if you never start.
+The best way is to remember: it’s impossible to do something well if you never start.

 9. Being a people pleaser

 If you’re a ‘people pleaser’, then you may find that it takes up a lot of time and wastes your energy.

 Trying to keep everyone around us happy is difficult because we can’t control the moods of others, only our own.